Workflow-Informatics/CDD-Python-SDK/README.md

 putBatches(self, id=None, data=None, help=False)
 # id (int or str): unique id for an existing batch object in CDD Vault.
 Required, unless 'help' is set to True.
 ```
-__Description__: Updates an existing batch in CDD Vault.
+### Updates an existing batch in CDD Vault.

 * __data__: Required, unless 'help' is set to True.
 Must be either a valid json object, or a string file path to a valid json file.
 [Allowed JSON Examples](https://support.collaborativedrug.com/hc/en-us/articles/115005682943-Batch-es-GET-POST-PUT-#update)

-	* An exception to this is the Molecule field - putBatches() method call should not be used to update
-	the chemical structure of the parent Molecule.
+		Note: putBatches() method call should not be used to update the chemical structure of the parent Molecule.

-	* Instead, use the putMolecules() method to achieve this.
+		Instead, use the putMolecules() method to achieve this.
-	* Required, unless 'help' is set to True.

 ## Molecules

 ```python
 getMolecules(self, asDataFrame=True, help=False, **kwargs)
 ```
-__Description__: Return a list of molecules and their batches, based on optional parameters.
+### Return a list of molecules and their batches, based on optional parameters.

+ * __asDataFrame `bool`__ returns the json as a Pandas DataFrame.

 __Additional Valid Arguments__:
 ```json